xiaoyiliu-usc/RetroCaptioner/README.md

 CUDA-enabled device for GPU training (optional)
 ```
 ## Setup
-You can download the data from [here](https://drive.google.com/drive/folders/1bJcQnyN0fEYFhxSkN2hqJPwwOh6TayHB?usp=sharing)
+You can download the data from [here](https://drive.google.com/drive/folders/1bJcQnyN0fEYFhxSkN2hqJPwwOh6TayHB?usp=sharing).
+Please place the downloaded files in the main directory.

 ## Training the model